23rd Occupational Science Symposium

 Two discussion panels followed, featuring faculty from the Division of Occupational Science and Occupational Therapy, the Viterbi School of Engineering, the Keck School of Medicine of USC, and the School of Cinematic Arts.

-More information about the USC Occupational Science Symposium and the full list of 2012 event speakers is available on-line at chan.usc.edu/research/symposium.
+More information about the USC Chan Occupational Science Symposium is available on-line at chan.usc.edu/events/symposium.